hrachocode/preezma/README.md

 ```
       /form/get - getting From configuration scheme
             method: get

       /form/post - changing Form configuration scheme
             method: post
-            data: ... new configuration object to replace existing
+            data: ... new configuration object to replace existing NOTE: must be provided the whole form object itselt and not the single field

 ## Vision
       Here is the points that are not required by test task but can make application better
             1. global Loader component to wrap children and provide loading state
             2. custom UI to update Form Configuration fields via API
             3. CRUD to work with form configuration
             4. Microservices architecture implementation
+            5. Bulk delete each contact separately
+            6. setup tests both for front end and back end
+            7. setup preprocessor like SCSS or use CSS modules system

 ## Available Scripts